 - Understand the importance of outdoor learning within the contemporary policy context.

 - Understand key pedagogies that underpin outdoor learning and learning for sustainability.

 - Communicate ideas about how to develop a place for outdoor learning to a range of audiences with different levels of knowledge/expertise.

 How long does the course last for and how much time will I need to spend on it each week?

 The course is delivered in a blended format, and will require you to engage in:

-- 15 hours of face-to-face workshops at QMU
+- 15 hours of face-to-face workshops on campus at QMU

 In addition, we recommend spending around 7-8 hours a week undertaking independent study that will complement your in-class learning.
 This will include set readings, guided learning exercises and preparation for your assignments.